-Indeed, it is much more likely that the two parties to the...Read more »
+Indeed, it is much more likely that the two...Read more »

 The divorce was 3301 c.
 She has been awarded spousal support.
 I wasn’t sure if that ended when the divorce is final and there were no additional claims and we both waive the intent to bring any claims.